themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

       }
     });
 ```
-- If the Collection has N items, this code makes N operations on the DOM, which is *expensive*.
-Imagine N = 1000?
+- Say the Collection has N items, this code will make N appends, which is *expensive*.
+What if N = 1000?

 ----